teaching-on-testbeds/mltrain-chi/index.md

-# Model training infrastructure and platforms
+# Train ML models with MLFlow and Ray

 In this tutorial, we explore some of the infrastructure and platform requirements for large model training, and to support the training of many models by many teams.
 We focus specifically on